 Decreasing Death Sentences

-Until there is a more promising path to legislative repeal of the death penalty in North Carolina, we are actively working with Coalition partner organizations and local communities to decrease the number of people sentenced to death.
-North Carolina’s landmark Racial Justice Act offers the possibility of broad relief through the courts, and NCCADP is supporting organizing efforts leading up to a 2023 hearing.
+NCCADP is also supporting organizing efforts around the Racial Justice Act, which offers the possibility of broad relief through the courts.
 We also engage and educate communities about district attorneys and their role in the death penalty.
-And we offer resources and support for community organizations, leaders and defense teams in pursuit of reducing the number of capital trials and removing people from death row.
-All these efforts are designed to build momentum and support for our governor to use his power to commute death sentences and permanently halt executions.
+Additionally, we offer resources and support for community organizations, leaders, and defense teams in pursuit of reducing the number of capital trials and removing people from death row.
 (See a map of the current status of the NC death penalty.)